 - Don’t tackle anything too challenging for your first solo hike.

-Where to Stay in Colorado
+Where to Camp for a Colorado Hike

 When it comes to hiking trips, I always recommend staying near where you plan to hike.
 This sounds like a no-brainer, but it’s an important point.
 Most people are surprised to find that there is a decent amount of mountain traffic, especially on weekends.
 So if you decide to base yourself in Denver, expect to sit in large amounts of traffic when commuting to and from your hike.